Multiplier ideals of plane curve singularities via Newton polygons: Basic notions about plane curve singularities

-$\bullet$ The set of divisorial valuations associated with the rupture components of the divisor $\pi^*(C)$ and the vanishing order valuations of the branches of $C$. \end{cor} \begin{proof} We have that $\pi$ is also the minimal resolution of the divisorial valuations of the rupture components of the divisor $\pi^*(C)$.
-Let us denote by $\tilde{C}$ the effective divisor defined by the product of terms of a set maximal contact elements of $(\pi, C)$.
+\begin{cor} Let $C = \sum_{j=1}^r a_j C_j $ be a singular plane curve germ on $S$ at $o$.
+Let $\pi: \Sigma \to S$ be the minimal embedded resolution of $C$.
+Take a defining function for every element in a set of maximal contact curves of $\pi$ (resp. of the pair $(\pi, C)$).
+Then, these functions define a minimal generating sequence of the set of divisorial valuations associated with the rupture components of the divisor $\pi^*(C)$ (resp. of the set of divisorial valuations associated with the rupture components of the divisor $\pi^*(C)$ and the vanishing order valuations of the branches of $C$). \end{cor} \begin{proof} We have that $\pi$ is also the minimal resolution of the divisorial valuations of the rupture components of the divisor $\pi^*(C)$.
+Let us denote by $\tilde{C}$ the sum of maximal contact curves of $(\pi, C)$, considered as a reduced effective divisor.
 We have that $\pi$ is also the minimal embedded resolution of $\tilde{C}$.
 The dual graph $G(\pi)$ is obtained from $G(\pi, \tilde{C})$ by deleting the arrows corresponding to the components of $\tilde{C}$.
 The first assertion follows by Theorem \ref{Thm:DGN}, since a set of maximal contact elements of $(\pi, C)$ contains a set of maximal contact elements of $\pi$.
 We refer to \cite[Cor.
 4.160]{PhD-Robredo} for a proof of the second statement. \end{proof}